 The central, morphologically most important part of the Northern Istria is Čičarija/Ćićarija.
 This is the common name for the predominantly karst area or series of hills and peaks rising above the karst erosional surfaces between the Gulf of Trieste and the Kvarner Gulf. Čičarija/Ćićarija formed as a result of the underthrusting of Istria towards the northeast.
-This process saw the formation of the characteristic geological structure, the alternation of limestone and narrow bands of flysch, and a raising of the entire territory.
+This process resulted in the formation of the characteristic geological structure, the alternation of limestone and narrow bands of flysch, and caused an uplift of the entire territory.

-In its northern section Čičarija/Ćićarija begins as a narrow ridge of Slavnik.
-This widens towards the southeast and is joined by parallel ridges, with the result that above the Kvarner Gulf it already forms a range of hills more than 10 km wide with numerous peaks above 1,000 m.
-The relief reaches its highest point on Učka (1,400 m), which is just 6 km from the shore of the Kvarner Gulf.
-The rocky slopes of the karst elevations, doline-rich erosional surfaces and other karst depressions are littered with hundreds of dolines that are clearly visible in grassland but hidden in the extensive forest areas.
+In its northern section Čičarija/Čićarija begins as a narrow ridge of Slavnik.
+This widens towards the southeast and is joined by parallel ridges, thus forming a range of hills more than 10 km wide with numerous peaks above 1,000 m above the Kvarner Gulf.
+The relief reaches its highest point at Učka (1,400 m), which is just 6 km from the shore of the Kvarner Gulf.
+The rocky slopes of elevated karst surfaces, doline-rich erosional surfaces and other karst depressions are dissected with hundreds of dolines that are clearly visible in grassland but hidden in the extensive forest areas.